BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-- Once inside RStudio you have access to the original folder structure of your project.
+6. Once inside RStudio, you will have access to the original folder structure of your project.

 ## Jupyter Lab

 Explore [Jupyter lab](https://jupyter.org/):

-> "JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
-JupyterLab is flexible: configure and arrange the user interface to support a wide range of workflows in data science, scientific computing, and machine learning.
-JupyterLab is extensible and modular: write plugins that add new components and integrate with existing ones."
+> *"JupyterLab is a web-based interactive development environment for Jupyter notebooks, code, and data.
+> It is flexible, allowing you to configure and arrange the interface to support diverse workflows in data science, scientific computing, and machine learning.

-Start Jupyter Lab by typing:
+> JupyterLab is also extensible and modular, enabling plugins that add new components or integrate with existing ones."*

+### Starting JupyterLab

+Run the following command in the Terminal:

   ```bash
     jupyter lab --browser=firefox
   ```

-Sample session:
+### Sample session

 >